-As this ratio continues to be used in the national Service Target Performance Incentive Scheme17, we propose that the payment levels for the annual frequency of unplanned sustained interruptions continue to be the same as for the annual duration of unplanned interruptions.
+As this ratio continues to be used in the national Service Target Performance Incentive Scheme19, the payment levels for the annual frequency of unplanned sustained interruptions will continue to be the same as for the annual duration of unplanned interruptions.

-We have proposed to increase the payment levels for the annual duration of unplanned interruptions from \$100 to \$120, \$150 to \$180 and \$300 to \$360.
-We therefore also propose to increase the payment levels for the annual frequency of unplanned sustained interruptions from \$100 to \$120, \$150 to \$180 and \$300 to \$360.
+We have increased the payment levels for the annual duration of unplanned interruptions from \$100 to \$120, \$150 to \$180 and \$300 to \$360.
+We will therefore also increase the payment levels for the annual frequency of unplanned sustained interruptions from \$100 to \$120, \$150 to \$180 and \$300 to \$360.

-17 Australian Energy Regulator, Electricity distribution network service providers, Service target performance incentive scheme, November 2009, clause 3.2.2(f)
+Australian Energy Regulator, Electricity distribution network service providers, Service target performance incentive scheme, November 2009, clause 3.2.2(f)

-4.3.4 ANNUAL FREQUENCY OF MOMENTARY INTERRUPTIONS
+4.3.4 Annual frequency of momentary interruptions

-In 2005, the Commission set the payment levels for the annual number of momentary interruptions in the Victorian GSL payments scheme (\$25 and \$35) based on the ratio between the value of a sustained interruption to the value of a momentary interruption of 9 to 118.
+In 2005, the Commission set the payment levels for the annual number of momentary interruptions in the Victorian GSL payments scheme (\$25 and \$35) based on the ratio between the value of a sustained interruption to the value of a momentary interruption of 9 to 120.

-The national Service Target Performance Incentive Scheme implies that the value that is placed on a momentary interruption is 8 per cent of the value that is placed on a sustained interruption.19 We propose to value momentary interruptions at 8 per cent of the value of sustained interruptions, consistent with the national Service Target Performance Incentive Scheme.
+The national Service Target Performance Incentive Scheme implies that the value that is placed on a momentary interruption is 8 per cent of the value that is placed on a sustained interruption.21 We will value momentary interruptions at 8 per cent of the value of sustained interruptions, consistent with the national Service Target Performance Incentive Scheme.

-We have proposed to increase the payment level for the number of sustained interruptions from \$100 to \$120 and to decrease the threshold from 10 to 8.
-The proposed value of a single sustained interruption under the GSL payments scheme is \$15 (the payment level of \$120 divided by the threshold of 8).
+We have increased the payment level for the number of sustained interruptions from \$100 to \$120 and decreased the threshold from 10 to 8.
+The value of a single sustained interruption under the GSL payments scheme will be \$15 (the payment level of \$120 divided by the threshold of 8).